ztomaresUMD/tutorials/01_Basics/01_Basics.md

 Let's open this up, and read in the histogram.
 There are existing and strong personal preferences for which tools you like to use to do this type of analysis: we will introduce you to using python with `hist` and `maplotlib` to work with histograms and plot them, but you are free to play around with other tools you may be more familiar with!

-The following python code walks you through the basics of reading in a histogram using `uproot`, and plotting it using `matplotlib` and `mplhep`.
+The python code walks you through the basics of reading in a histogram using `uproot`, and plotting it using `matplotlib` and `mplhep`.

 ``` python
 import uproot